-Proposal submissions shall not exceed \$156,000,000 in total proposed costs.
+Proposal submissions shall not exceed \$1,500,000.00 in total proposed costs, including any option years.
 Proposals that exceed this amount will not be considered for selection.

 Funding is subject to annual budget approval by the Covered California Board of Directors.
 If full funding does not become available, Covered California may terminate or amend the contract to reflect reduced funding and reduced deliverables.